Slow Advertising and the Role of the Marketer for Sustainable Marketing

 Araujo also mentioned the latest Burger King ad in Brazil, which encouraged people to vote and highlighted the social importance of public participation.
 In return for proof of their votes and stubs, they received free fries or onion rings.

-We hope that more businesses will take the slow advertiment and especially being NET GOOD in their business models.
-Like the Co-Founder of Body Shop Anita Rodrick claims:
+We hope that more businesses will take the slow approach and especially be NET GOOD in their business models.
+Like the Co-Founder of Body Shop, Anita Rodrick claims:

 References: